farirpgs/fari-app/lib/srds/fate-core.md

 Fate doesn’t come with a default setting, but it works best with any premise where the characters are proactive, capable people leading dramatic lives.
 We give more advice on how to bring that flavor to your games in the next chapter.

-### NEW TO FATE
+> ### New To Fate
+>

-If you’re a new player, all you really need to know is in this chapter and on your character sheet—the GM will help you figure out the rest.
+> If you’re a new player, all you really need to know is in this chapter and on your character sheet—the GM will help you figure out the rest.
 You may want to check out the cheat sheet just to save your GM some effort, but otherwise, you should be good to go.

-If you’re a new GM, this is just the tip of the iceberg for you.
+> If you’re a new GM, this is just the tip of the iceberg for you.
 You should read and get familiar with the whole book.

-### FOR VETERANS
+> ### For Veterans
+>

-You might be reading this because you’re familiar with Fate from our other games, Spirit of the Century and The Dresden Files Roleplaying Game.
+> You might be reading this because you’re familiar with Fate from our other games, Spirit of the Century and The Dresden Files Roleplaying Game.
 Several other popular RPGs, like Galileo Games’ Bulldogs! and Cubicle 7’s Legends of Anglerre, also use the Fate system.
+>

-This is a new version of Fate, which we developed to update and streamline the system.
+> This is a new version of Fate, which we developed to update and streamline the system.
 You’ll recognize some of what’s in here, but we’ve also changed some rules and some terminology.
 You can find a guide to all the changes we’ve made near the end of the book.

 ## What You Need to Play